 We establish and strengthen trust with systematic and continuous communication

-We distribute remunerations collected from the use of copyright protected material to rightsholders quickly and cost-efficiently
+We distribute remunerations to rightsholders quickly and cost-efficiently

 3. Continuous development of copyrights

-We form networks and influence decision makers, including contributing to the 2019 Government Programme
+We form networks and influence decision makers, including our goals for the parliamentary term 2019-2023

 Our communication about copyright is systematic, proactive and positive